hexxone/docker-openvpn-tap/README.md

 * run `docker-compose run docker_openvpn_tap bash` to enter the container with interactive shell.
   From there use `ifconfig -a` and `cat /etc/network/interfaces` to compare the ip config.
-  At the moment the `br0` NOT receiving an IP address and NOT able to connect outside.

 ## How Does It Work?

-Scroll down to "differences" for more details on how this container is put together.

 Initialize the docker-compose stack using the `install.sh` script to automatically generate: